Essential Teak Terms to Know

-Heartwood – the central section of a tree when cut parallel to the ground – older and often visibly darker; unlike sapwood, heartwood is formed when cells in the core of the tree trunk are no longer living.
+Heartwood – the central section of a tree when cut parallel to the ground – older and often visibly darker; unlike sapwood, the heartwood is formed when cells in the core of the tree trunk are no longer living.
 Teak heartwood can range in shade from a light golden brown to a darker, rust-like color.

-Lamiaceae – the family into which Tectona grandis, the tree known more commonly as teak, is classified.
+Lamiaceae – the family into which Tectona grandis, the tree is known more commonly as teak, is classified.
 It was once thought that teak belonged to the Verbenaceae family, but further study has since reclassified it.